I-Bouros/multi-epi-model-cross-analysis/docs/source/models.rst

 It uses an extended version of an SEIRD model which differentiates between symptomatic and asymptomatic, as well as super-spreaders infectives.

-The thrid class contains code for modelling the extended SEIR model created by Public Health England and Univerity of Cambridge.
+The third class contains code for modelling the extended SEIR model created by the University of Warwick.
 This is one of the official models used by the UK government for policy making.

-It uses an extended version of an SEIR model and contact and region specific matrices.
+It uses an extended version of an SEIR model with contact and region-specific matrices.

 .. currentmodule:: epimodels